manuakasam/ZF2_3_QuickStart_Rewrite/06_forms_and_fieldsets.md

 Adding a new Album
 ==================

-Now that we have the `InsertAlbumForm` written we want to use it.
+Now that we have the `AlbumForm` written we want to use it.
 But there's a couple more tasks that you need to do.
 The tasks that are standing right in front of you are:

-- create a new controller `InsertController`
+- create a new controller `WriteController`
-- add `AlbumService` as a dependency to the `InsertController`
+- add `AlbumService` as a dependency to the `WriteController`
-- add `InsertAlbumForm` as a dependency to the `InsertController`
+- add `AlbumForm` as a dependency to the `WriteController`
-- create a new route `album/insert` that routes to the `InsertController`
+- create a new route `album/add` that routes to the `WriteController` and its `addAction()`
 - create a new view that displays the form

-Creating the `InsertController`
+Creating the `WriteController`
 -------------------------------

 As you can see from the task-list we need a new controller and this controller is supposed to have two dependencies.
-One dependency being the `AlbumService` that's also being used within our `ListController` and the other dependency being the `InsertAlbumForm` which is new.
-Since the `InsertAlbumForm` is a dependency that the `ListController` doesn't need to display album-data, we will create a new controller to keep things properly separated.
+One dependency being the `AlbumService` that's also being used within our `ListController` and the other dependency being the `AlbumForm` which is new.
+Since the `AlbumForm` is a dependency that the `ListController` doesn't need to display album-data, we will create a new controller to keep things properly separated.
 First, register a controller-factory within the configuration: